flatironinstitute/nomad/README.md

 difference between `X` and the current estimate) is below this value.
 - `manual_max_iterations`: If set, the algorithm will use this number as the maximum number of iterations (instead of running for 100 * target_rank iterations).
-- `print_running_loss`: if set to `True`, will display a running loss after every iteration.
+- `verbose`: if set to `True` (and the caller's logging config allows it), will log a running record of estimation performance.
-- `print_running_likelihood`: if set to `True`, will display the likelihood of the low-rank estimate matrix `L` during each iteration, based on the underlying model variance.

 Regardless of settings, the estimator will generate a warning if the iteration-over-iteration likelihood was observed to decrease during the course of estimation.
 (This is quite common due to numerics noise once a good estimate has been reached.)

-By default, the current implementation will also provide performance statistics, but this will likely be streamlined to proper logging before full public release.

 ## References